filipkarc/PoC-ubuntutouch-pin-privesc/README.md

 ![screen](img/ubuntutouch.gif)

-## Proof of Concept: Privilage escalation in Ubuntu Touch 16.04 - by Passcode Bruteforce
+## Proof of Concept: Privilege escalation in Ubuntu Touch 16.04 - by Passcode Bruteforce

 Ubuntu Touch allows you to "protect" devices with a 4-digit passcode.
 Such a code was set in a demonstration device.
 The problem is that the same 4-digit passcode then becomes a password that we can use with the sudo command and gain root privileges.